-Below is an xls download and in it are the settings I use for the current kits, note this is using a DX-8 Gen2, earlier gens or other DX systems may not have the exact same naming, this version of the radio takes a removable Memory card for model storage.
+Below is an xls download and in it are the settings I use for most the current kits, note this is using a Spektrum DX-8 Gen2, earlier gens or other DX systems may not have the exact same naming of the settings.
+This version of the radio takes a removable Memory card for model storage.
 There are only a few settings to adjust.
 These all assume you have used the servo subtrim setting to zero out your control surfaces to be perfectly aligned wth the wing for boost, then you add in these settings and verify throws and movement are correct before flying.
 There are only a few settings to adjust, aircraft type is Elevon for all models.
 Set the servo directions.
 I use a timer set up the same for all planes, on Switch D to start on position 2(down).
 That way when I activate my glide trim, the timer starts and I can time my glide duration.
 This is not required.

 Note 1: I use the D switch for elevator/flap trim for boost/glide it is the long switch at the top left front and is a three position switch, I use up switch position 0 for boost and down switch 2 postion for glide.
 I also set the D switch to select between flight modes, I have one for Launch and one for landing and can adjust my boost/glide elevator trim and aileron if necessary.

 Note 2: I enable my timer to count when the D switch is moved to position 2(down) this is for keeping track of my glide time, when I pitch the model over and flip the elevator flap trim switch down it will start.
 It will stop when the switch is moved to the boost position.
 I can clear it using the xmitter button.
 I turn on voice to activate each minute and when the timer starts, stops and resets, this helps me make sure the switch is in the boost position when I switch it up it will say timer off.